ACEP ID:

 • Mixed evidence:

-• The meta-analysis or systematic review is inconclusive, either because the aggregated data on the association between an underlying condition and severe COVID-19 outcomes are inconsistent in direction or there are insufficient data (or limited) on the association between an underlying conditions and severe COVID-19 outcomes.
+• The meta-analysis or systematic review is inconclusive because either the aggregated data on the association between an underlying condition and severe COVID-19 outcomes are inconsistent in direction or the data are insufficient (or limited) on the association between an underlying condition and severe COVID-19 outcomes.

 • Cancer